Equifax Chief Steps Down After Massive Data Breach

 His retirement is effective immediately.
 Less than two weeks ago, two other top executives, Chief Information Officer David Webb and Chief Security Officer Susan Mauldin, stepped down in similar fashion.

-As NPR's Alina Selyukh noted, the fact of the data breach isn't the only controversy swirling around Equifax:
+As NPR's Alina Selyukh noted, the fact of the data breach isn't the only controversy swirling around Equifax.

-"The credit reporting company has said that it discovered "unauthorized access" to its systems on July 29," Alina reported earlier this month.
+"The credit reporting company has said that it discovered 'unauthorized access' to its systems on July 29," Alina reported earlier this month.
 "Regulatory filings show the three Equifax executives — Chief Financial Officer John Gamble, U.S. Information Solutions President Joseph Loughran and Workforce Solutions President Rodolfo Ploder — completed stock sales on Aug.
 1 and 2."

 The agency denies these executives knew about the data breach "at the time they sold their shares."